Can you trade in a lease car early and do I need to pay?

 - Change your vehicle more frequently

-- No big upfront cost – including £0 deposit
+- No big upfront cost – including £0 initial rental

 - Road tax usually included in payments

 - Can include maintenance packages to avoid servicing and MOT costs – if applicable

 - Own the car in its best years